-The report says that increasing awareness of cloud computing is driving an influx of market participant such as telecommunications providers, traditional IT companies and pure-play cloud vendors.
-The “robust momentum” that currently characterises the Australian IaaS (Infrastructure as a Service) and cloud computing market sees many organisations, from large companies to SMEs, adopting cloud solutions.
+Frost & Sullivan’s latest report indicates that the “robust momentum” which currently characterises the Australian IaaS and cloud computing market, sees many organisations, from large companies to SMBs, adopting cloud solutions.

-According to Frost & Sullivan’s Industry Analyst, Datacenter and Cloud Computing, APAC ICT, Mayank Kapoor, most large organisations in Australia have now deployed a private cloud environment and “many are considering or have begun implementing an increasing number of mission critical workloads in the cloud.”
+According to Frost & Sullivan’s Industry Analyst, Datacenter and Cloud Computing, APAC ICT, Mayank Kapoor, most of the large organisations in Australia have now deployed a private cloud environment and “many are considering or have begun implementing an increasing number of mission critical workloads in the cloud.”

-But Kapoor says that despite the benefits of cloud, many IT departments are still reluctant to move to the cloud, with common barriers to adoption including perceived loss of control, data sovereignty and security concerns when they move their workload and infrastructure to cloud.
-This concern is more common for public clouds, and is one of the reasons why many of the public cloud deployments in Australia are predominantly non-mission critical in nature.”
+Kapoor says, however, that despite the benefits of cloud, many IT departments are still reluctant to move to the cloud, with common barriers to adoption including perceived loss of control, data sovereignty and security concerns when they move their workload and infrastructure to cloud.

-Frost & Sullivan reports that the “pure play” IaaS vendors are primarily global players and first movers such as Amazon and Rackspace, with recent entrants in the local IaaS market such as OrionVM, Cloud Central, Zetta Grid and UltraServe, are witnessing good success in the Australia IaaS Market.
+Frost & Sullivan reports that the pure play IaaS vendors primarily global players and first movers such as AWS (Amazon Web Services) and Rackspace, and recent entrants in the local IaaS market such as OrionVM, Cloud Central, Zetta Grid and UltraServe, are witnessing good success in the Australia IaaS Market.

 Frost & Sullivan cites one of the key benefits of using cloud-based IaaS solutions as the significant upfront savings that can be achieved, in terms of hardware and also associated maintenance costs, with the cloud model eliminating much upfront capital outlay.

 “Infrastructure as a Service (IaaS) is rapidly becoming the delivery model of choice for companies looking at greenfield, test and development type of deployments or hosting applications in the cloud,” says Harpur.